 Regarding habitat, the Hackberry Emperor can be found in various areas, including forests, fields, and gardens.

-This species is particularly fond of hackberry trees, which are where it gets its name.
+This species is particularly fond of hackberry trees, where it gets its name.

-If you’re interested in observing these beautiful butterflies in South Carolina, keep an eye out for them near hackberry trees or in other wooded areas.
+If you’re interested in observing these beautiful butterflies in South Carolina, look for them near hackberry trees or in other wooded areas.

-With their striking coloring and unique markings, the Hackberry Emperor is a beautiful species of butterfly worth seeking out in South Carolina.
+With its striking coloring and unique markings, the Hackberry Emperor is a beautiful species of butterfly worth spotting in South Carolina.

 4. Red-Spotted Purple

-South Carolina is home to a variety of butterfly species, including the Red-Spotted Purple.
+South Carolina is home to various butterfly species, including the Red-Spotted Purple.

-These beautiful butterflies in South Carolina are a common sight in the state, and their distinctive markings make them a popular subject for nature enthusiasts and photographers alike.
+These beautiful butterflies are common in South Carolina, and their distinctive markings make them popular subjects for nature enthusiasts and photographers alike.

 The Red-Spotted Purple is a medium-sized butterfly with a wingspan of up to 3 inches.